 This grand mansion is an A-lister among Britain’s stately homes.
 Englefield House and its stunning 400-year-old gardens starred as Charles Xavier’s home in X-Men: First Class, and Miss Haversham’s house in the 2012 adaptation of Great Expectations, starring Helena Bonham Carter.
 Scenes from The King’s Speech and Woody Allen’s Match Point were also filmed on the grounds.

-Getting there: Chatsworth House is an hour and a half journey from Central London.
+Getting there: Englefield House is a one-hour journey from central London.

 Stoke Park, Buckinghamshire

 This luxurious Buckinghamshire country club has been featured in some of Britain’s biggest films – from Bond to Bridget Jones.
 It’s on Stoke’s famous Championship golf course that Sean Connery’s 007 takes on Goldfinger in cinema’s most famous 18 holes.

 And when the dastardly Daniel Cleaver whisks Bridget Jones away on a romantic minibreak, Stoke Park is their destination.
 The club also features in great British gangster movies Layer Cake and RocknRolla.

 Getting there: Stoke Park is a one-hour journey from Central London.

 Notting Hill fans will recognize the magnificent Kenwood House as the backdrop to the Henry James film being shot by Anna Scott, but it also appeared in 1999’s Mansfield Park and 2007’s Venus.